switchboardoperator/switchboard-operator/README.md

 Let's see what's every part:

 - `operatorName`: The operator name to be tested.
 Note that it must be `operatorName` not `operator-file-name`!
+- `description`: Is shown during the tests, so you can properly know where the logs come from.
 - `input`: The payload the queue should receive as input.
 - `output`: How should it look after exiting.
 - `response`: Used by the HTTP plugin mock.
 Mocks responses for every specified `actionName`.